MicrosoftDocs/Viva/Viva/insights/advanced/analyst/why-build-an-employee-retention-model.md

 ### Machine learning

-Machine learning can be used to analyze employee data and build models that can predict voluntary employee attrition.
+Machine learning algorithms can process and analyze employee and HR datasets to develop predictive models capable of forecasting the likelihood of voluntary attrition among employees, based on identified patterns and contributing factors.
 These models can help organizations take proactive measures to retain their valuable employees and reduce the costs and consequences of turnover.

 Our proposed model uses historical employee data, performance metrics, engagement surveys, and other relevant indicators to proactively identify groups at higher risk of attrition to create a more stable, engaged, and productive workforce.